edvargas/study/aws/awsStudy.md

             - Installing software
             - Downloading commons files from the internet
             - Anything you can think of
-        - The EC2 User Data SCript runds with the root user
+        - The EC2 User Data Script runds with the root user
 - The Instance's public IP may change, but the private IP is aways be the same

 - EC2 Instance Types: